Intercountry Adoption Northern Territory: Process, Wait Times & Costs

 Who Manages Intercountry Adoption in the NT?

 Unlike larger states where accredited non-government agencies can conduct assessments, the Northern Territory has no private adoption agencies.
-Every part of the process — from your first Expression of Interest through to the final court order — is handled by the NT Adoption Unit within Territory Families, Housing and Communities (TFHC).
-TFHC acts as the State Central Authority under the Hague Convention on Intercountry Adoption.
+The process is administered by the NT Adoption Unit within the Department of Children and Families (DCF), from the first Expression of Interest through the intercountry stages and any required NT court finalization.
+DCF acts as the State Central Authority under the Hague Convention on Intercountry Adoption.

 At the federal level, the Attorney-General's Department and the Department of Foreign Affairs and Trade (DFAT) manage Australia's bilateral agreements with partner countries and oversee program stability.
 The two levels of government work in parallel, which means delays at either level can affect your timeline.